 The book she chose to take to the desert island was the Oxford Book Of Quotations, while her luxury item was "a sack of nuts so I could feed the monkeys and have some pets".

-The full interview with Cooper can be heard on Desert Island Discs at 11.15am on BBC Radio Four on Sunday.
+The full interview can be heard on Desert Island Discs at 11.15am on BBC Radio Four on Sunday.